kuriwaki/ticketsplit-JOP/data/README.md

   pairs of contests
 - `n`: Number of voters

+`hist-elecs_by-office.csv` is a dataset of historical elections.
+Appendix A6.
+Data collected by David Lublin, Carl Klarner, and supplemented by myself.
+The table bins the contest-level dataset into bins.

+- `office`: Office examined
+- `yr_bin`: The year range covered
+- `n`: Number of contests
+- `pct_R`, `pct_D`: Percent won by Republican, Democrat
+- `mar_R`: Win margin of Republican

 # Stata dta files

 .dta files are also for one-off uses of survey data.
 Sources: ANES and